Pleasurewood Hills: History

 In 2004, Grévin & Cie, a French leisure group, purchased the site.
 The name reverted to its original form and in early 2005 the owners said they would spend £3 million on improvements.

 Changes included repainting and renaming a number of rides, but the first major investment was in the park's first inverting coaster, Wipeout, from the closed American Adventure.
 The old cars were scrapped and new ones bought from Walibi World.

 In 2009 the Mellow Yellow log flume was repainted and had a revamped entrance.
 It is now called Timber Falls.
 In 2010 the park put a StreetDance show in the Castle Theatre.
 In 2010 the park appointed a new manager after Yves Delhommeau (2004-2009).

-On 30 January 2011, it was announced that the park had been sold to a new company.
-Looping Group, in partnership with industry expert Laurent Bruloy, purchased seven leisure parks, including Pleasurewood Hills, from across Europe.
-The seven parks will benefit from a joint investment of around £1.7million over 5 years.
-This included the addition of 5 new attractions for the 2012 season and another 4 a year later.
+On 30 January 2011, it was announced that the park had been sold to Looping Group.
+In 2025, the park was sold to Premier Attractions.